pvpscript/pastemngr/README.md

 6. Save the file.

 # Configuration
-The configuration directory is located under `$XDG_CONFIG_HOME/pastemngr/` by default or `$HOME/.config/pastemngr`, if the first is undefined.
+The configuration directory is located under `$XDG_CONFIG_HOME/pastemngr/` by default, or `$HOME/.config/pastemngr` if the first is undefined.

 ### dev\_key file
 This file refers to the developer key used for executing operations on the